There is a light at the end of the tunnel. It's just around the bend.

 But somewhere deep down they know that really isn’t true.

-That’s where we come in.
-We help show people the light at the end of the tunnel.
-As therapists, we challenge negative thoughts utilizing Cognitive Behavioral Therapy (CBT).
+That’s where I come in.
+I help show people the light at the end of the tunnel.
+As a counselor, I challenge negative thoughts utilizing Cognitive Behavioral Therapy (CBT).
 CBT has the highest success rate as an evidence-based model used to treat depression.
 It is also considered a brief therapy option.

-We don’t only target bad thoughts though.
-We work to get your behaviors back on track too.
+I don’t only target bad thoughts though.
+I work to get your behaviors back on track too.
 Remember all those things you used to enjoy doing?
 Those things that made you smile?

 Have a question?